vishnuxprasad/WriteImprov/README.md

 Link for reference regarding the training and usage of `sequence-to-sequence` model based on the `T5` (Text-to-Text Transfer Transformer) architecture used for **Grammar Correction**.
 [NLP: Building a Grammatical Error Correction Model](https://towardsdatascience.com/nlp-building-a-grammatical-error-correction-model-deep-learning-analytics-c914c3a8331b).

+[Grammarly SDK editor](https://developer.grammarly.com/) was utilized for further enhancing the **Grammar Correction** feature.

 Link  for reference regarding [distilbart-cnn-12-6](https://huggingface.co/sshleifer/distilbart-cnn-12-6) model used for **Text Summarization**.
 ...

 ## Frontend

 The frontend of WriteImprov is built using HTML, CSS, and JavaScript.
 It provides a user-friendly interface for interacting with the backend features.
 ...

 ## Usage